What do we mean by ‘Whole Family Approach’?

-The ‘whole family approach’ to domestic abuse is a joined up case management approach that places equal emphasis on engaging and supporting the non-abusive parent, holding the person causing harm (domestic abuse perpetrator) to account, and protecting any children in the family.
+The ‘whole family approach’ to Domestic Abuse is a joined-up case management approach that places equal emphasis on engaging and supporting the victim/survivor parent, holding the person causing harm (domestic abuse perpetrator) to account, and protecting any children in the family.

 The focus for professionals is on the survivors’ (adult and child) safety and understanding and addressing the risk the person causing harm poses.